What is RFID?

 - Higher throughput supply chains:RFID allows many items to be counted simultaneously.

 - Real-time information flow:As soon as an item changes state (off the shelf, out of a truck, sold to customer), the information can be updated across the supply chain.

 - Increased item security:Tagging items allows them to be tracked inside a confined facility or space.

-- Inventory Management: Retailers can gain continuous “live” store inventory on their stock through an on-going automatic scan system in warehouses and stores.
+- Inventory Management: With an RFID printer retailers can gain continuous “live” store inventory on their stock through an on-going automatic scan system in warehouses and stores.
 This is much more efficient than having an employee manually check inventory on shelves, and could eventually cut costs and improve consumers’ experiences in stores, through better stocking and supplies.

 - Automation: RFID can automate manufacturing processes and boost efficiency.
 Storing data related to manufacturing processes directly into RFID chips allows users to integrate the technology into manufacturing steps, supporting more flexible and decentralized production.

 - Interactive Advertising: You are walking past a bus stop and see an advert for a movie or see a house for sale.
 All you need to do is wave your phone in front of the advert and you will be able to instantly watch a trailer or get more information.
 QR codes currently do this, but it can be a bit hit-and-miss, and it’s also a one-way-only data transfer.